 discovered a 1 meter tall bottle of champagne.

-"I'll stay here for a little while..." he said.
+"I'll stay here to rest for a little while..." he said.
 "The two of you can catch up with our humans outside...

 Ukiah, August 2017